vjousse/vindinium/README.md

 ### Installation

 Feel free to install a local instance for your private tournaments.
 You need [sbt](http://www.scala-sbt.org/), a MongoDB instance running, and a Unix machine (only Linux has been tested, tho).
+Be careful, for the project to compile, you will need to use Java 8.

 ```sh
 git clone git://github.com/ornicar/vindinium